Nowadays we seem to spend most of our time planning and preparing for Christmas rather than actually enjoying it.

-If you do these three things on Christmas and continue on a regular basis there is no disputing the benefits – just some examples:
+If you do get out this Christmas and continue on a regular basis there is no disputing the benefits – just some include:

-- Improve your balance, core, and bone density
+- Improving your balance, core and bone density

-- Be less dependent on material items and rewards
+- Being less dependent on material items and rewards

 These, relatively simple, activities are little reminders of how vast and beautiful the world really is and how grateful you should be for being able to enjoy this beauty.
-It’s as simple as getting out and being 100% present – forget about the past and/or the future – focus on what you can hear, see, smell, feel, taste, right now!
+It’s as simple as getting out and being 100% present – forget about the past and/or the future – focus on what you can hear, see, smell, feel and taste right now!

 Unfortunately, not all of us can enjoy a tasty Christmas dinner with our family and friends.
 Providing aid to those less fortunate is a truly inspiring thing to do.